y2bd/CSE125Blog/README.md

 ## Development

-Daryl’s main/master branch and the “clean branch” is gh-pages. gh-pages is ready to be deployed at all times once this theme is released.
+Daryl’s *Master* branch is the “clean branch”. *Master* is ready to be deployed at all times once this theme is released.
 All development will be done on their own branches in a SEMVER style.
-If a patch or feature needs to be pushed to gh-pages, a 1.1.0 (for feature) or 1.0.1 (for a fix) will be created and developed on.
+If a patch or feature needs to be pushed to _Master_, a 1.1.0 (for feature) or 1.0.1 (for a patch/fix) will be created and developed on.

 Since this is an open source project, pull requests for fixes are welcome.
 If you would like to change the design of this theme, you can fork this project.